aksiksi/python-workshop-2014/outline.md

 * [Civilization IV](http://en.wikipedia.org/wiki/Civilization_IV) - Used Python for its AI engine.
 * [EVE Online](http://www.eveonline.com/) - The server code for EVE is written in a modified Python language called [Stackless Python](http://www.stackless.com/).
 * [Blender 3D](http://www.blender.org/) - Python is the language used for extending Blender.

+## Note: Python 2 vs. Python 3

+Python 3 was released in 2008.
+The goal behind it was to fix some fundamental flaws with the Python language.
+The problem, however, was that these changes could not be backwards compatible.
+The community was fragmented as a result.
+To this day, many people still use Python 2.
+In this workshop, I'll be uisng Python 3, since it is the future of Python.

 ## The Workshop